marcos-maralves/fraud-loss-prevention/README.md

 5. Access the SSH when the instance is running to install the Node-Red.

+You will have to run a command like this in your terminal:
+*ssh -i you_key.pem ubuntu@your_instance_id.compute-1.amazonaws.com*

+you can get the information about your Public IP / FQDN to access your system at the main VM description dashboard.

 6. Open the following ports for inbound connection (from Internet to this VM)
   - Click at the instance, at the description panel below look for Security Groups and click in the group created automatically.
   - In the inbound tab add the following Services: